Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/02-annotation-&-visulaization.md

     head(anno)
 ```

-Lets have a look at the Chromosome distribution of features
+Lets have a look at the distribution of features on each Chromosome

 ```r
     tab1 <- table(anno$Chromosome.scaffold.name)